hezisas/session-chef/README.md

 6. Destroy the local VM.

 ## Home Work 1 - Convert python script to a chef recipe
 The python script `AARinstall.py`  (mysql password is 'root') should be converted to a chef recipe, use the following steps:

+1. cd into HomeWork1

+2. start the local vm to develop on - `vagrant up`

+3. update the default recipe in the cookbook (cookbooks/my-first-cookbook/recipes/default.rb)

+4. run the updated cookbook on the vm - `vagrant provision`

+5. verify the application is up at `http://localhost:8080/` and you can log in

+* AARinstall.py begins with a comment of the steps it executes